-Alfarabi: The Political Writings.
-Trans.
-Charles Butterworth.
-Ithaca: Cornell University Press, 2001.
+Alfarabi.
+The Political Writings.
+Translated by Charles Butterworth.
+Ithaca, NY: Cornell University Press, 2001.

 Excerpt: